-The value of basic research, the critical need for rigorous data analysis, the importance of translating from bench to bedside – the researchers featured in this issue acknowledge the wider impact and context of their research.
+The value of basic research, the critical need for rigorous data analysis, the importance of translating from bench to bedside – the researchers featured in this issue of Research Features magazine acknowledge the wider impact and context of their research.
 We also heard from several thought leaders who are at the forefront of funding and directing research in diverse areas of health sciences.

 The scientists in this issue are passionate about their research and we are just as passionate about sharing the valuable work they do.
 Neuroscience, child health, spinal cord injury, epidemiology... join our readers across the globe to discover the exciting health science research taking place every day around the world.

 Curious, committed and conscientious.
-The researchers we spoke to this issue have diverse backgrounds but they are all joined by their commitment to improving the lives of others.
+The researchers we spoke to for this issue of Research Features magazine have diverse backgrounds but they are all joined by their commitment to improving the lives of others.
 Whether that is by developing new technologies, exploring the power of nutrition, or developing novel statistical methods, either at the bench or in the business sphere, these researchers are working hard to answer fundamental questions about our health.

 Take a look inside for interviews with some fantastic leaders in their fields: Dr Anthony Fauci, Director of NIAID; Dr Jo Inchley, Assistant Director of CAHRU; Professor Robert Winston, leading fertility expert at Genesis Research Trust; and Professor Jim Hughes and Steve Taylor, senior researchers at the Weatherall Institute of Molecular Medicine.